On the cohomological dimension of the moduli space of Riemann surfaces: Introduction

 \subsection{Acknowledgements}

 I am grateful to Enrico Arbarello for many stimulating discussions and for his constant encouragement and wise suggestions.
 I would also like to thank Jean-Pierre Demailly for very useful clarifications about $q$-convex functions and vanishing theorems; Simone Diverio, always ready to explain me things about complex geometry; and Eduard Looijenga for helpful conversations about this topic.
+Finally, I am thankful to the anonymous referee(s) for carefully reading the paper and for pointing out meaningful bibliographical references.

+I am part of the INdAM national research group GNSAGA.
+My research has been partially supported by the MIUR grant FIRB 2010 ``Low-dimensional geometry and topology'' ({RBFR10GHHH\_003}).